Office: (614) 942-2003

 Mindy is an integral part of the BCHF school improvement team with an emphasis in the areas of classroom management and teacher training.
-She brings with her thirty-five years of experience as a teacher, school administrator, and educational consultant.
-Her experience in both urban and suburban settings has led to expertise in school management, classroom organization, professional learning communities, and instructional strategies.
-She works with the Ohio Department of Education training teachers and principals in the new evaluation systems.
+Mindy brings with her thirty-eight years of experience as a teacher, school administrator, and educational consultant.
+Mindy’s experience in both urban and suburban settings has led to expertise in school management, classroom organization, professional learning communities, and instructional strategies.
+Mindy works with the Ohio Department of Education training teachers and principals in the new evaluation systems.
+Mindy is a certified Buck Institute for Education Project Based Learning instructor and a certified Time to Teach trainer.
 Mindy has a Master’s degree in English Education and in Educational Administration.

-Dr. Mike Grote brings a wealth of knowledge and 44 years of experience to the BCHF school improvement team.
-His areas of expertise include mathematics and science, adult and student motivation, teaching and learning, and staff development.
-Dr. Grote was recognized with several national and state honors during his 23 years in the classroom.
+Dr. Grote brings a wealth of knowledge and forty-four years of experience to the BCHF school improvement team.
+Dr. Grote’s areas of expertise include mathematics and science, adult and student motivation, teaching and learning, and staff development.
+Dr. Grote was recognized with several national and state honors during his twenty-three years in the classroom.
 He also has experience as a university professor, district administrator, educational consultant, and school board member.
-He has served on the boards of both state and national educational organizations, published a number of journal articles, and presented at both state and national conferences.
-His students consistently placed first or second in the state on academic achievement measures.
-Mike holds a Doctor of Education degree in Curriculum and Instruction, Master’s degree in Administration, and a BA degree in Physics.
+Dr. Grote has served on the boards of both state and national educational organizations, published a number of journal articles, and presented at both state and national conferences.
+Dr. Grote’s students consistently placed first or second in the state on academic achievement measures.
+Dr. Grote holds a Doctor of Education degree in Curriculum and Instruction, Master’s degree in Administration, and a BA degree in Physics.

-Maureen has been assisting schools and non-profit organizations in their fundraising efforts for the past nine years with Great American Opportunities.
-She holds a Bachelor in Science of Business Administration with a focus in Advertising and Public Relations.
-Her interests include advancing technology, working with children as well as spending time with family.
+Maureen has been working with Great American Opportunities to assist schools and other non-profit organizations in their fundraising efforts since 2005.
+Maureen holds a Bachelor in Science of Business Administration with a focus in Advertising and Public Relations.
+Maureen’s interests include advancing technology and working with children.

-Nicole has spent more than 16 years working as an educator and administrator.
-Her experience spans both K-12 and collegiate level education.
-Nicole holds a Master’s degree in Educational Leadership and a BA degree in Interdisciplinary Studies with concentrations in Educational Sociology and Foundations.
+Nicole has been working as an educator and administrator since 2000.
+Nicole’s experience spans both K-12 and collegiate level education.
+Nicole holds a Master’s in Educational Leadership and a BA in Interdisciplinary Studies with concentrations in Educational Sociology and Foundations.
 In addition, Nicole served as a founding member of an elementary charter school board in Toledo, Ohio.

 Joe earned his Bachelor of Science in Education from Youngstown State University.
 Joe possesses a wide range of educational experience from teaching middle school for the Austintown School District, to administrative experience at Kent State University.
 Born outside of Pittsburgh, PA, Joe is a life long Pittsburgh sports fanatic and a walking sports encyclopedia.